minimizing-relaxation-errors/LinTool/README.md

 Example (Windows): `py create_short_file.py faaaq-n15-d10.csv 300`

 ## Create potential orders (pickling 🥒)
-Configure which files are to be pickled by writing the filenames in timeOrdering.py (in the list "files").
+Configure which files are to be pickled by writing the filenames in time_ordering.py (in the list "files").

 Then run the ordering script.
-Example Windows: `py timeOrdering.py`
+Example Windows: `py time_ordering.py`

 This creates a file "filename.pkl" in orders folder.

 ### Unpickle

-There is a function un_pickle (currently in timestamp.py, but will be moved).
-This function takes a filename and assumes there is a .pkl file with this name.
+There is a function un_pickle that takes a filename and assumes there is a .pkl file with this name.
 It then extracts the data (potential orders) and outputs it as a dictionary of the form: { operation_value : ([potential enq orders], [potential deq orders]) }.

 The un_pickle function is called from linearizationTool before calling a linearization method that expects orders as input.